Manoj-M-97/Equation-Solver/README.md

 # Equation-Solver
-Web application to solve equation by extracting data from Images.
+Web application to solve simultaneous linear equations by extracting data from Images.